 New York State Driver Responsibility Assessment Fee

-The New York State Department of Motor Vehicles (DMV) imposes several types of driver responsibility assessment fees (DRAF).
-The most common DRAF is the one imposed on a motorist that amasses six points or more in the span of 18 months.
-This fee is separate from the fine that has to be paid to the court if you plead guilty or are found guilty of a traffic violation.
+The New York State Department of Motor Vehicles (DMV) imposes several types of Driver Responsibility Assessment Fees (DRAF).
+The most common DRAF is the one imposed on a motorist that amasses six points or more in the span of eighteen months.
+This fee is separate and on top of the fine that has to be paid to the court if you plead guilty or are found guilty of a traffic violation.
 The fine for the violation goes to the court.
 The DRAF goes to the DMV.

 The DRAF is calculated by a software program within the New York State DMV.
 There is no live person that generates or reviews the DRAF.
-A bill is sent out automatically when the DMV system recognizes there are 6 points in 18 months.
+A bill is sent out automatically when the DMV system recognizes there are six points in eighteen months.
 No judge has the discretion or even the ability to waive or modify the fee.

 For each additional point beyond 6 points, another $75 is due.
 Below is a breakdown: